VigRX Plus Reviews: Does it boost male sexual performance?

 How we evaluated VigRX Plus

-In evaluating VigRX Plus, we considered several criteria that we typically apply to any supplements in the men’s sexual health space.
+In evaluating VigRX Plus, we considered several criteria that we typically apply to any supplement in the men’s sexual health space.
 This approach allows us to compare a product fairly to the best of its competitors.

 We put the greatest emphasis on effectiveness here, as that should outweigh just about every other consideration; if VigRX doesn’t work, why would you consume it?
 Safety is a close second, but if the efficacy is too low to be worthy of consideration, then safety becomes a moot point.
 That isn’t to understate the importance we place on potential adverse effects and contraindications, however.